2022-2023 Board of Directors

 Jack Seward

-Jack has called Central Park home for the last 15 years and has spent eight on the staff of the Master Community Association (MCA).
-Today he serves as Community Services Coordinator, stewarding the communities' 60-plus parks, 1,400 acres of open space, 39,000 trees, 66 miles of trails, seven pools, two amphitheaters, and related infrastructure, including wastewater and underground utilities.
-Jack has a deep and in-depth understanding of neighborhood development including master planning, infrastructure financing, and governance.
+Jack has called Central Park home for the last 15 years and has spent eight on the staff of the Central Park Master Community Association (MCA) as Community Services Coordinator, stewarding the communities’ 60-plus parks, 1,400 acres of open space, 39,000 trees, 66 miles of trails, seven pools, two amphitheaters, and related infrastructure.
+Jack has a deep and in-depth understanding of the neighborhoods development including master planning, infrastructure financing, and governance.
 He serves on SDI Design Review Committee, reviewing all commercial construction projects in the community.
 He can tell you where to find the water pipes, how to fix the streetlights, and what type of tree is planted outside your house.
 When not working in Central Park Jack, is a disaster relief volunteer for the American Red Cross where he responds to disasters big and small across the country.

 My family and I have lived in Central Park since 2015.
 We’re avid board game geeks, hikers, and fans of live music and the arts.
-My professional background is in publishing and communications, and I currently work for a City Council office connecting constituents with city agencies and resources, and letting residents know ways they can get involved in local government and policy-making.
+My professional background is in publishing, communications, and city government.
 During my years in Central Park, I’ve been fortunate to get to know my neighbors through organizing around the renaming issue, social justice work, and political volunteering.
 I’m excited to bring the perspective and knowledge I’ve gained through all of my life experiences to serving our community on the CPUN Board and its committees.